Eukolos/mail2operator/README.md

 This project was created by [Eukolos](https://github.com/Eukolos).
 Contributions are welcome!

 If you have any questions or suggestions, feel free to contact the project maintainer at eminaksoy35@gmail.com.

-That's it!
-You now have a README.md file in Markdown format for your Spring Boot project.
-Feel free to modify it according to your project's specific requirements.